Properties Of Odd And Even Functions

 1. Symmetry: The core concept underlying odd and even functions is symmetry.
 Even functions exhibit symmetry about the y-axis, while odd functions exhibit symmetry about the origin.
 Understanding symmetry is crucial for identifying and working with these functions.

 2. Transformations: Transformations of functions, such as translations, reflections, and dilations, can affect their symmetry properties.
-For instance, shifting an even function horizontally can destroy its even symmetry.
+Here's a good example: shifting an even function horizontally can destroy its even symmetry.

 3. Calculus: The derivative of an even function is always an odd function, and the derivative of an odd function is always an even function.
 This property is useful in simplifying differentiation problems.